 - BR-12 Construction activities shall be monitored by the Corps to assure that vegetation is removed only in the designated areas.
 Riparian areas not to be disturbed shall be flagged (staked, or otherwise demarcated). - BR-13 The construction contractor shall install a noise barrier prior to March 1 (anywhere the TCE is adjacent to riparian habitat) to shield nesting vireos (and other birds) from excessive noise generated by construction vehicles and equipment. - BR-14A When construction is completed in a given area, the construction contractor shall hydroseed the completed dikes and all temporarily disturbed upland areas, including borrow sites, with local native shrubs and groundcover.
 The mix of native species in the hydroseed shall be approved in advance by the Environmental Resources Branch of the Corps, Los Angeles District.
-(Hydroseeding of dikes shall be limited to native grasses in compliance with Corps Dam and Levee Safety Regulations; other areas greater than 15' from the structures will be seeded/planted with a more diverse mix of native species.) - BR-14C The Contractor shall mow (or clear vegetation from) all areas that will be excavated prior to March 1 to preclude nesting of and impacts to grasshopper sparrows and other species of concern (and all nesting birds).
+(Hydroseeding of dikes shall be limited to native grasses in compliance with Corps Dam and Levee Safety Regulations; A maximum 50-foot vegetation free zone would be established from each toe of the dike.
+The landward side slope and 50-foot vegetation free zone (except for the 15-foot access roads within this area) would be planted with low-growing grasses.
+The disturbed areas outside of the 50-foot zone and the borrow area would be seeded or planted with native shrubs, forbs and grasses to compensate for adverse effects of construction on the land.) - BR-14C The Contractor shall mow (or clear vegetation from) all areas that will be excavated prior to March 1 to preclude nesting of and impacts to grasshopper sparrows and other species of concern (and all nesting birds).